wakkihaya/neurotechjp/src/md/en/blog/10-major-types-of-neurotech.md

 &nbsp;

-Cognitive assessment and enhancing are **a practice designed to help people improve their brain and cognitive development, social cognition, and increase vocational capabilities**.
+Cognitive assessment and enhancing is **a practice designed to help people improve their brain and cognitive development, social cognition, and increase vocational capabilities**.

 &nbsp;